-When selecting any bulb for use in an outdoor fixture it should meet the following minimum requirements:
+When selecting 12V light bulbs for landscape lighting, they should meet the following minimum requirements:

 - Designed for use in damp locations so it can handle the challenges of surviving in an outdoor environment